Chart Color Schemes

 Beaumaris features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 79.5% of all households, including 41.0% couples with children, 29.9% couples without children, and 7.8% single parent families.
-Non-family households account for the remaining 20.5%, with lone person households at 19.8% and group households comprising 0.8%.
+Family households account for 79.5% of all households, including 41.0% couples with children, 29.9% couples without children, and 7.8% single parent families.
+Non-family households constitute the remaining 20.5%, with lone person households at 19.8% and group households comprising 0.8% of the total.
 The median household size is 2.7 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households